Addressmehari/Addressmehari/README.md

 ### 📜 The Origin Story

-It started with a potato of a phone 📱 and **zero** clue how to turn on a laptop.
-Seriously.
-But that didn't stop me—I started building **GAMES** right there on that tiny screen! 🕹️
+It started with a potato of a phone 📱 Seriously.Curious me in 2021 started game dev on that tiny screen! 🕹️

-Fast forward ⏩ I swapped the mobile for a PC, and now I'm conquering the **B.Tech AIML** dungeon, battling mythical beasts like **LLMs** and **RAG Agents**. 🤖 But no matter how deep I dive into the AI abyss, my compass always points North to **Game Dev** and **Creative Tools**.
+Fast forward ⏩ I swapped the mobile for a PC, and now I'm studying the **B.Tech AIML**, Flighting with **LLMs** and **RAG Agents**.My compass 🧭 leads me toward thinking machines.

-I don't just write code; I build worlds.
 And one day?
 My creativity is going to bring a whole new kind of sunshine to this planet. ☀️

 ---